nfomon/shok/features.md

 code-mode
 =========
 The lush scripting language is a statically-typed, prototype-based object-oriented programming language.
 It is specifically designed for its role as an interactive shell; a secure and friendly user-facing portal to the underlying operating system in a platform-independent manner.
 Some features:

  - Native path literals and other filesystem types
- - Native job control types
  - Static type safety
  - Familiar declarative style
- - Shell security-aware string escapes
+ - Security-conscious transitions between language constructs and program invocation
- - Composable prototypes with multiple inheritance
+ - Composable object prototypes with multiple inheritance